livewire/livewire/docs/installation.md

 This will create a new `livewire.php` file in your Laravel app under: `config/livewire.php`

-<a name="customizing auto-inject"></a>
-# Manually including Livewire's front-end assets
+## Manually including Livewire's front-end assets

-By default, Livewire injects the JavaScript and CSS assets it needs onto each page that includes a Livewire component.
+By default, Livewire injects the JavaScript and CSS assets it needs into each page that includes a Livewire component.

 If you want more control over this behavior, you can manually include them on a page using the following Blade directives: